bsc-s2/pykit/redisutil/README.md

     It can be `"client"` or `"server"`.

 -   `timeout`:
-    the expire time of the channel, unit is second.
+    the expire time of the channel, in second.
-    If `None`, then exist indefinitely.
+    If it is `None`, the channel exists until been cleaned.

 **return**:
 an instance of `RedisChannel`.